top of page

 Disadvantages

-• The cut edge is visible to consumer viewing the face panel
+• The cut edge is visible to consumers viewing the face panel

-• some difficulty possible inserting tuck panel because of some window interference
+• Some difficulty possible when inserting tuck panel because of some window interference

 Uses